-Twenty Four Seven - 5 Track Album Sampler is an European promotion sampler from Parlophone Records with selected songs from Tina’s last studio album Twenty Four Seven.
-The CD comes in a gatefold cardboard sleeve with the same cover picture as the regular album.
+Twenty Four Seven - 5 Track Album Sampler is a promotion sampler with selected songs from Tina’s last studio album Twenty Four Seven.
+The promo comes in a gatefold cardboard sleeve with the same cover picture as the regular album.
 The 5 Track Album Sampler was released 1999 from Parlophone Records in Europe on compact disc.

 Written by Graham Stack and John Reid

 Written by Paul Barry, Mark Taylor and Brian Rawling